ainephelan/ainephelan.github.io/_posts/2019-08-15-predicting-house-sale-prices-with-linear-regression.md

 ### Nulls / Missing Values
 First I want to get a sense of the distribution of missing values in the data.
-I'm going to use the following to help me out.
+I'm going to use the following to help me out:
 - Heatmap of null values
 - Null count